Book a Call

 Take Uber’s approach, for instance.
 Its rebranding included comprehensive guidance on layout, voice, photography standards, and typography.
 That level of detail is a smart way to maintain cohesion across all touchpoints.

 After all the hard work of developing your brand, clear guidelines are key to keeping it consistent.
-That could include a dedicated team even if it is only part-time tasked with addressing brand questions and policing logo or messaging misuse.
+That could include a dedicated team, even if it is only part-tim, tasked with addressing brand questions and policing logo or messaging misuse.

 Branding Mistake: Not making strict brand guidelines